-- The Setup menu with its guided wizards contains all the parameters needed for standard operation. - Navigation to the Setup menu
+- The Setup menu with its guided wizards contains all the parameters needed for standard operation. - Navigation to the Setup menu lacksquare 31 Taking the example of the local display

 Depending on the device version, not all submenus and parameters are available in every device.
 The selection can vary depending on the order code.